BruceZhaoR/adv-r/Expressions.md

 #> └─<inline srcref>
 ```

-Note that functions include a node `<inline srcref>`, this contains the source reference for the function, as mentioned in [function components](#function-components).
+Note that functions include a node `<inline srcref>`, this contains the source code of the function, as described in Section \@ref(function-components).

 ### Function factories